 This shutter snap was at about 15-17 seconds after covering ignition.
 Aft hydrogen cells I & II have just burst, one can see the ejecta blasting out of the stern, which lurched the ship forward, dislodging the water tanks seen plummeting downward.
+A form of crown fire, known as plume-dominated fire, is visible in the photo.
 Cells III, IV & V are melting away as the ship’s structure is crushed in by the fire’s vacuum effect.
-Airless and with the fragile cells not representing a required robust containment, there had been no hydrogen explosion.
+Airless, and with the fragile cells not representing a required robust containment, it had not been possible to have a hydrogen explosion.
 (The fire’s random nature might seem to have allowed cells VI and VII much greater expansion than full cells I & II, since as Lau described the midship cells were “quite a bit ‘up’…” However he also said the cell above his head “disappeared because of the heat…” so they most likely were consumed before bursting.)
-A form of crown fire, known as plume-dominated fire, is visible in the photo.

 With the stern now devoid of lift, it could do nothing but plummet straight down.
-Unlike the ZR-1 breakup, LZ-129’s keel did not break; instead, with cell VIII and those further forward somewhat intact and full of still airless gas continuing to support their part of the ship, the keel buckled and bent.
+Unlike the ZR-1 breakup, LZ-129’s keel did not snap in two; instead, with cell VIII and those further forward somewhat intact and full of still airless gas continuing to support their part of the ship, something had to give – and it was the keel.
+It buckled and bent, but did not break.
 The still-buoyant mid and forward held their station until the angle became so obtuse as to cause most everyone on board to lose their footing.
 This image, also rejected by art directors as out of focus, was clicked in the first instant the keel begins bending.

 About one more second has elapsed when this photo was snapped; note the continued progress of the wastewater tank and the remaining tightness of the starboard yaw line.

-Since one knows the acceleration of gravity the precise time could be determined; about another second has passed when this next photo shows the foamy impact of the wastewater tank splattering on the ground below, happily not striking anyone.
+Since we know the acceleration of gravity, the precise time could be determined; about another second has passed when this next photo shows the foamy impact of the wastewater tank splattering on the ground below, happily not striking anyone.
 (Fred Bamberger, playing hooky from day classes and the night shift at Acme News Photo to ride down to Lakehurst, finally got to the single telephone about 1 am to be told he was fired.
 When Fred explained he’d snapped a photo of the crash, he was rehired – and given a bonus.)

 On the accident’s 50th anniversary, Good Morning America’s Joel Siegel said “ …father of … one of the… cameramen here told me this story.
 Waiting for the ship to moor, nothing seemed to be happening, so the cameramen went out for coffee, as cameramen will.
 They left one man watching the equipment, and that’s when the Hindenburg exploded.
 He turned on everybody’s camera, saved everybody’s job.”